DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 gave an example of a family who’d had a computer at home, but had ended up coming to the Maku Shed because one person had monopolized use of the computer.
-By contrast, the emphasis of the Maku Shed was ‘more about sharing with community’, rather than being family-oriented.
-People even came to the Maku Shed to ‘sit on the couch, using their phones because it's a lot more exciting than being at home’.
+By contrast, the emphasis of the Maku Shed was ‘more about sharing with community’, rather than being family oriented.
+People even came to the Maku Shed to ‘sit on the couch, using their phones because it’s a lot more exciting than being at home’.

 ### Supervision, Training and Mentoring at the Maku Shed

 Staffing arrangements, training and mentoring activities played a further role in increasing social inclusion at the shared facility in both of its versions as the PCR and the Maku Shed.
-When the computer room was located in the smaller DEET NT building, there really needed to be staff of the same sex as users in each of the main and Kungkas’ rooms to ensure that members of both sexes would patronize the facility, and would receive digital literacy training and support.
+When the computer room was located in the smaller DoE NT building, there really needed to be staff of the same sex as users in each of the main and Kungkas’ rooms to ensure that members of both sexes would patronize the facility, and would receive digital literacy training and support.